What Is Mediastinoscopy with Biopsy?

-A mediastinoscopy with a biopsy is a minor surgical procedure used to gather samples of lymph nodes (clusters of cells play a key role in fighting off viruses and bacteria in your body).
-The sample is taken from your chest.
+A mediastinoscopy with biopsy is a minor surgical procedure that gathers samples of lymph nodes.
+Lymph nodes are clusters of cells that play a key role in fighting off viruses and bacteria in your body.
+A surgeon takes the tissue sample from your chest.

 A surgeon inserts a small instrument with a light—called a mediastinoscope—through an incision in your throat.
-He or she runs it under your sternum (breastplate) and moves it into the area between your lungs.
-You will be under general anesthetic during the biopsy.
+They run it under your sternum (breastplate) and move it into the area between your lungs.
+You’ll be under general anesthetic during the biopsy.

-The test looks for any abnormalities and takes one or more small tissue samples, called biopsies, to be examined and assessed in a lab.
-This test is commonly used to check for cancer.
+The test looks for any abnormalities and takes one or more small tissue samples, called biopsies.
+Lab technicians examine and assess the biopsies in a lab.
+This test commonly checks for cancer.

-Your doctor might order a mediastinoscopy with a biopsy for several reasons.
-He or she may want to:
+Your doctor might order a mediastinoscopy with biopsy for several reasons.
+They may want to:

 - see if a cancer in the lung has spread to the lymph nodes